Curriculum Vitae - Paul Steane

 -

-of Actel FPGA device as the peripheral controller for Input and Output
+design of Actel FPGA device as the peripheral controller for Input and

-Interface PCBs based on the Manchester Metrolink design but adapted for
+Output Interface PCBs based on the Manchester Metrolink design but

 -

-visits totalling two months were made to South Korea to assist with
+three visits totalling two months were made to South Korea to assist

 -